Page Contents:

 9.5mm, Ape Canyon Rogue – This rope is more expensive, but also more bendable.
 Great for SRT, DSRT or a Universal System.
 It’s JRB’s favorite all-around 9.5mm rope.

-9+mm Canyon Elite is a high quality static rope, popular with Saddle Hunters.
+9+mm Canyon Elite is a high quality static rope, but did not hold up to wear as well as the other ropes.
 Advertised as 9mm, but at least 9.5 on JRB’s caliper.
 Great for SRT, DSRT or a Universal System.
+Color is brighter than ideal.

-9.5mm, Ape Canyon Ghillie or Raven – These are effectively the same rope in different colors.
+9.5mm, Ape Canyon Raven – The specs are the same as the Ghillie, but this rope is slightly more flexible.
 Good for a rappel rope, or SRT or a Universal System, but stiffer than the other ropes.
 In DSRT, stiffer ropes require more effort to get 2 strands flowing through a Garda Hitch in ascent.

 10mm Static Ropes